 Sean Gallagher is a commercial trial lawyer with a knack for translating complex issues into plain English.
 Recently, Sean was named to Super Lawyers’ 2020 Texas Rising Stars list, an honor no more than 2.5 percent of lawyers in the state receive.

-Sean’s practice focuses on high-stakes business litigation over a wide range of commercial issues, including fraud, alter ego, breach of contract, breach of fiduciary duty, partnership disputes, business divorces, and Lanham Act claims.
+Sean’s practice focuses on high-stakes business litigation over a wide range of commercial issues, including fraud, alter ego, breach of contract, breach of fiduciary duty, partnership disputes, business divorces, fraudulent transfers, and Lanham Act claims.